RadialDevGroup/ombudsman/management/HIRING.md

  - Github
   - Before the hire date, obtain the user's github account or ask them to set one up.
  - Slack.
 Set up or use the welcome email to provide the link to [user self-sign-up](https://join.slack.com/t/radialdevgroup/signup?x=x-11720792966-282636290290).
- - Freckle.
+ - Noko.
 Training to occur at orientation.

 ## Payroll
  - Verify and copy ID documents and complete I-9.